imo27/Breast-Cancer-Wisconsin---Diagnostic-Dataset-Analysis/README.md

 * notebook.ipynb: Our core notebook
 * data.csv: Our dataset
 * dictionary.xlsx: A data dictionary explaining the dataset features
-* presentation.pptx: A copy of our presentation slides from 2022-03-09

 ## Key Audiences